RedAntisocial/CleanCooldownManager/README.md

 ## About

-CleanCooldownManager focusses purely on aesthetics and cleanliness of the built-in cooldown UI.
+CleanCooldownManager focuses purely on aesthetics and cleanliness of the built-in cooldown UI.
 It does **not** add new features, change gameplay, or alter configuration options.
 It simply refines the look of the existing cooldown manager.

 ## Installation